lucasF1508/leadpages-copy/README.md

 1. Create a local release branch `release/1.27.0` (or whatever the next version is)
    1. ⚠️ Note this branch doesn't need to be pushed back up to GitHub
-2. Bump the version in the root `package.json`
+2. Bump the version in the root `package.json` and create a tag (e.g. `v1.27.0`)
    1. `yarn version --patch` (or `--minor` / `--major` for larger updates)
 3. Merge the release branch into `master` (commit message `v1.27.0`)
-4. Create a tag `v1.27.0`
+4. Push up `master`, push up tags.
-5. Push up `master`, push up tags.
+   1. `git push origin master --tags`
-6. Create a new release in GitHub for the tag using the `Generate release notes`
+5. Create a new release in GitHub for the tag using the `Generate release notes`
-7. Merge `master`  back to `develop`
+6. Merge `master` back to `develop`
-8. Push `develop` up.
+7. Push `develop` up.
-9. Celebrate 🎉
+8. Celebrate 🎉

 ## Documentation Links